 Fold the bias tape over to the back.
 Again, see the video for some tips on how to reduce bulk in the corners which make the corners look extra professional, and to learn why I like these wonder clips.

-Tell me in the comments below: Did watching the video help explain this easy way to sew bias tape with perfect mitered corners?
+And tell me in the comments below: What do you think about this easy way to sew bias tape with perfect mitered corners?

 Like it?
 Share it!